ch3p4ll3/rpi-seism-reader/README.md

 # rpi-seism-reader

 Firmware for an Arduino-based 3-channel geophone digitizer that communicates with a Raspberry Pi over RS-422.
-Part of the [rpi-seism](https://github.com/rpi-seism) ecosystem — reads analog signals from a GD-4.5 geophone via an ADS1256 ADC, formats samples into binary packets, and streams them to the Pi over a heartbeat-controlled RS-422 link.
+Part of the [rpi-seism](https://github.com/rpi-seism) ecosystem — reads analog signals from a GD-4.5 geophone via an ADS1256 ADC, formats samples into binary packets, and streams them to the Pi over a heartbeat-controlled full-duplex RS-422 link.

 ---

 ## Features

 - 3-channel differential sampling — reads EHZ, EHN, EHE via ADS1256
-- Runtime-configurable ADC settings — sampling rate, PGA, and data rate are sent by the Pi at startup; no recompilation needed
+- Runtime-configurable ADC settings — sampling rate, PGA, and data rate sent by the Pi at startup; no recompilation needed
 - Settings handshake — blocks until a valid `SettingsPacket` is received, echoes it back for end-to-end verification
 - Heartbeat-based streaming — starts sending data only after receiving a heartbeat byte; stops after 1 second without one
 - Jitter-free timing — uses `lastSampleTime += interval` to prevent drift accumulation
 - XOR-checksummed 16-byte packet format
+- No direction-control pin — RS-422 is full-duplex; TX and RX are separate pairs, the driver is always enabled
+- Automatic platform detection — SPI pins and ADS1256 constructor selected at compile time via `#if defined` blocks
 - Multi-platform — AVR, RP2040, STM32, ESP32, Teensy

 ---